-Other actions against Valentine’s Day included seizing condoms from shops in Indonesia, raiding hotels for unmarried couples sharing rooms in Malaysia, universities asking students to sign the contracts that they will not celebrate the love holiday in Uzbekistan, and threatening the unmarried celebrators with violence and forced wedding in India.
+Other actions against Valentine’s Day included seizing condoms from shops in Indonesia, raiding hotels for unmarried couples sharing rooms in Malaysia, universities asking students to sign contracts that they will not celebrate the love holiday in Uzbekistan, and threatening the unmarried celebrators with violence and forced wedding in India.

 Holidays of love around the world – conclusion

-Valentine’s Day has become a synonym for the lovers’ day.
+Valentine’s Day has become a synonym for lovers’ day.
 Even if those opposing this tradition could see it as a tool of Christian or Western propaganda, the truth about Valentine’s Day is that it came a long way away from the stories of saints and strict religious context.
 It is simply a day to express love and affection.

 Nevertheless, many countries around the world have come up with their own romantic national days, as an answer to Valentine’s Day or as a symbol of their own tradition.
 All of that is totally fine.

 As long as it warms the hearts of people around you and your own, it doesn’t matter if you say “I love you” by a rose, some lyrics, an e-Valentine card, or just a hug

-One can celebrate love on Monday, Tuesday, Wednesday… Any day is the perfect day to celebrate love, and even overdosing with love, as Koreans suggest with the flood of their love holidays, is something to embrace.
+One can celebrate love on Monday, Tuesday, Wednesday… Any day is the perfect day to celebrate love, and even overdosing on love, as Koreans suggest with the flood of their love holidays, is something to embrace.